Esri/arcgis-maps-sdk-swift/README.md

 That's it.
 ArcGIS Maps SDK for Swift has been integrated into your project as a Swift Package.

-Try out some of the tutorials.
+Try out some of the [tutorials](https://developers.arcgis.com/swift/) or check out the [samples](https://github.com/Esri/arcgis-maps-sdk-swift-samples).
+In addition, check out the [toolkit](https://github.com/Esri/arcgis-maps-toolkit-swift) for some components that will simplify your iOS app development.

 ### Requirements
 - Xcode 14.0 or newer